 Acne can create physical and psychological scars, leaving a lasting impact long after a breakout clears up.
 Some types of acne are more likely than others to leave scars, and how you treat your skin during an acne flare-up can make a big difference.

 Here, we’re breaking down the 5 different types of acne scars, from temporary discoloration to true scarring — and revealing what (if anything) you can do about them.

 Article Quick Links

 Technically, pigmentation isn’t actually a type of scar, it's just discoloration of the skin, ranging from pink to red to tan or brown.
-Hyperpigmentation is sometimes the result of the healing process after inflammation (whether from a pimple or other trauma), known as post-inflammatory hyperpigmentation (PIH).
+Hyperpigmentation is sometimes the result of the healing process after inflammation (whether from a pimple or other trauma), known as post-inflammatory hyperpigmentation (PIH) or post-inflammatory erythema.

 Hyperpigmentation tends to occur in darker complected people, because they have more melanin (the pigment that lends skin its color) in the first place.

 Scar type: not a true scar

 What it looks like: darker pink/red/brown spots that remain after a pimple is gone